… and that advice is to GET PROPER MEDICAL ADVICE!

 I am a huge fan of all of these treatments and others, and I integrate them into my lifestyle whenever possible if there is no medical harm in doing so.
 I like homeopathy, and I get acupuncture often.
-(Yes, kind of ironic considering I hate that my diabetic son has a life sentence of several needles daily.)
+(Yes, kind of ironic considering I hate that my son with diabetes has a life sentence of several needles daily.)

 It is difficult to accept that we might need medical intervention.
 Perhaps even more so if you were healthy most of your life, always abided by healthy lifestyle guidelines and beyond, and never needed any medical support before your world was rocked by an unexpected diabetes diagnosis.

 I am living proof that no amount of organic, healthy eating, exercising, breast feeding, making baby food with organic ingredients most of the time, and all that other positive stuff could protect my son from getting Type 1.